 Statement

-My work documents the metamorphosis of cluttered urban spaces.
-Recreated as illustrative ink and acrylic paintings on wood, the work memorializes the ongoing transformation of familiar locales, often overlooked in our daily routines.
+My work documents the slow metamorphosis of cluttered urban spaces.
+Recreated as illustrative ink and acrylic paintings on wood, it memorializes the ongoing transformation of the familiar locales we tend to overlook in our daily routines.
 It celebrates crumbly detritus, dumpsters, graffiti and discarded objects.

 My pieces combine complex ink lines with transparent layers of acrylic, harmoniously blending spontaneous marks with detailed structure.
 These techniques, fuelled by the narrative between person and place, results in unique work that celebrates the interactive relationship between environment and inhabitant.